Biotechnology Program

 Biotechnology Club

-The Biotechnology Club is a student-led extracurricular organization that meets twice a month to bring together individuals who have an interest in the field of biotechnology.
-The club is open to anyone regardless of their majors.
+The Biotechnology Club is a student-led extracurricular organization that meets twice a month to bring together individuals who have an interest in biotechnology.
+The club is open to anyone, regardless of their major.
 In addition to providing a venue to socialize with peers about a shared passion, the club works to connect students with professionals working in the field.
-Although currently meeting virtually, in the past, the group has organized field trips and “teas” (usually pizza) with seminar speakers.
+Although they currently meet virtually, in the past, the group has organized field trips and “teas” (usually pizza) with seminar speakers.

 Biotechnology Seminar